The COL data pipeline

 Regardless of the original data format, ChecklistBank generates a standardised interpretation in the COL Data Package (ColDP) format.
 Both the original and the interpreted versions are exposed to users, in close coordination with the data publishers.
 The ColDP format supports the generation of standardised views and access via the COL API.
 Every dataset in ChecklistBank is assigned a unique Digital Object Identifier (DOI) to support easy standardised citation.

-The COL Workbench is a web-based processing tool that allows the COL editorial team to standardise and automate construction of the COL Checklist from checklists published to ChecklistBank.
-The COL Checklist is constructed following defined rules that identify which checklists have been selected as the best available sectors for different groups and that address issues resulting from processing these checklists.
-Once the sector checklists have been composed to form the reviewed sections of the COL Checklist, the COL Workbench uses automated processes to insert missing taxa and names found in secondary sources.
+The COL Workbench is a web-based processing tool that allows the COL editorial team to standardise and automate construction of the Catalogue of Life from checklists published to ChecklistBank.
+The Catalogue of Life is constructed following defined rules that identify which checklists have been selected as the best available sectors for different groups and that address issues resulting from processing these checklists.
+Once the sector checklists have been composed to form the reviewed sections of the Catalogue of Life, the COL Workbench uses automated processes to insert missing taxa and names found in secondary sources.
 All content added in this way is marked as unreviewed and can be excluded from online views and through the API.
 It is clearly indicated that it has not been endorsed by the taxonomic community responsible for the sector.
 Names added in this way are shared with the relevant taxonomic community so that they can be formally evaluated and either accepted, rejected or processed correctly.

 5: Accessing and using the data

-Users are able to use standard tools and interfaces to access, browse, download and cite (5a) the COL Checklist and (5b) any other checklists in ChecklistBank.
-For the COL Checklist, users can access either the comprehensive view (including unreviewed automated additions) or just the content that has been formally reviewed by a sector community.
-Historical versions of the COL Checklist, including Annual Checklist versions, can also be accessed from ChecklistBank.
-Records in the COL Checklist link back to the source checklists inside ChecklistBank.
+Users are able to use standard tools and interfaces to access, browse, download and cite (5a) the Catalogue of Life and (5b) any other checklists in ChecklistBank.
+For the Catalogue of Life, users can access either the comprehensive view (including unreviewed automated additions) or just the content that has been formally reviewed by a sector community.
+Historical versions of the Catalogue of Life, including Annual Checklist versions, can also be accessed from ChecklistBank.
+Records in the Catalogue of Life link back to the source checklists inside ChecklistBank.
 Whether using the web interface, downloaded copies or the API, users are guided to cite all content using standard DOIs.
 COL monitors use of these DOIs to facilitate reporting to the contributing communities and other data sources on the use of the content.